 - Genetics also play important role in lung cancer development.
 This cancer runs in family because of Genetic expressions.
-So chances of lung cancer are high if a person is a smoker and having a family history of lung cancer.
+So chances of lung cancer are high if a person is a smoker and has a family history of lung cancer.

 - Certain types of chronic lung infections like Tuberculosis, Chronic pneumonia, fungal infection can lead to lung cancer in old age.